CPK Insurance

 • Workers' compensation is required in New Mexico for businesses with 3 or more employees, with exemptions for sole proprietors, partners, real estate salespersons, and farm/ranch laborers

-• New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, so many instructors need documentation ready before signing a classroom or office lease
+• Most commercial leases in New Mexico require proof of general liability coverage, so many instructors need documentation ready before signing a classroom or office lease

 • Commercial auto minimum liability in New Mexico is $25,000/$50,000/$10,000 if a teaching business uses a vehicle for client visits, equipment transport, or off-site lessons